AbstractThinker0/tadabor/README.md

 - Add more searching methods (Tashkeel, multiple Surahs search... etc.).
 (Partially implemented)
 - Add a settings menu that allows the users to choose font size/colors... etc.
-- Add unit tests or similar to make sure that everything works as expected.
+- Add unit tests or similar to ensure everything works as expected.
 - Revamp the interface for a better user experience (Also implement a Dark theme switch).
 - Document code and improve readability when possible.
 - Document all the features and how they can be used.